Kyra Delsing

 How did you come up with the themes for the different magazines?

 The themes came later, first we just made the first issue to see what would happen.
-There was a festival happening at that time, called talking back to the media.
+There was a festival happening at that time, called Talking back to the Media.
 It was a festival on media art and artist reflecting on what media was doing.
 We launched the magazine there.
 The people reacted very positively because something like that wasn’t around yet.
 So that was very encouraging.

 Vergroot